Carter Page coordinated Russia trip with top Trump campaign officials

 In terse and sometimes heated exchanges with members of the committee, Page admitted that he had met with Russian officials and discussed the U.S. presidential election “in general terms.”
 He also met with the head of investor relations at Rosneft, a top Russian oil company.
 Page said the sanctions the U.S. has imposed on Russia may have come up in their discussion but “not directly.”

-As has been previously reported, Page acknowledged that he may with met with Russian Deputy Prime Minister Arkady Dvorkovich during the July 2016 trip.
+As has been previously reported, Page acknowledged that he may have met with Russian Deputy Prime Minister Arkady Dvorkovich during the July 2016 trip.

 “During many public appearances prior to his November 2, 2017 testimony before the House Intelligence Committee in open session, Carter Page characterized his July 2016 trip to Russia as a private one in which his interactions with Russian individuals were largely confined to the 'man on the street,’” Schiff said.
 "In his testimony, however, he was forced to acknowledge that he communicated with high level Russian officials while in Moscow, including one of Russia’s Deputy Prime Ministers.
 He also admitted notifying the fact of his meetings to his campaign supervisors.